prmbiy/sound-event-classification/README.md

 Each dataset has its own folder and contains the following subfolders:
 1. augmentation: package which contains code for various data augmentations
 2. data: contains raw audio files and generated features
-3. metadata: contains metadata required to parse the dataset
+3. split: contains metadata required to parse the dataset
 4. models: contains saved weights
 Other than these subfolders, each dataset folder contains a script `statistics.py` to evaluate the channel wise mean and standard deviation for the various features.